lilyszhang/playlist-viz/README.md

 5. To create our tempo graph, create a variable titled barChart and set the labels to be an **array of song titles** in your playlist.
 Set the dataset to be the **array of tempos of the songs**.
 ![Step 5](https://i.imgur.com/dafFyRv.png)

+6. To see your graphs on a webpage, just open `index.html` in a browser!